JetBrains/teamcity-api-js/Readme.md

 ``import TeamCityAPI from "@jetbrains/teamcity-api"``

-Module contains a bunch of useful items to assist.
-The set of items is not finalized yet.
+Module contains a bunch of useful items to assist you during plugin development.
+The set of items is not in a final version yet.

 `Components` - set of reusable TeamCity Components